-- Demand for evidence-informed and culturally specific approaches.
-There is now ample evidence to support the position that policies that exclude youth from schools lead to detrimental outcomes for them, their families, and their communities.
+- Demand for evidence-based approaches.
+There is now ample evidence to support the position that policies that exclude youth from schools lead to detrimental outcomes for them, their families, and communities.
 Any approach to stem the school-to-prison pipeline should take into account the best evidence we have of what works, including reducing referrals to the juvenile justice system, and for those youth referred, reduction in the use of out-of-home placement and an increase in community-based interventions that focus on addressing unmet needs.
-As such, funding incentives should be provided for states that decriminalize "willful defiance" and related statutes, including zero-tolerance policies and practices on school grounds that overcriminalized Black and Brown youth.
-Funding incentives should also be available for cities that remove curfew laws.
-Funding saved from the reduction in arrests should be reinvested into proven and promising programs in schools that are most impacted. - Balancing of interests.
-CJJ supports approaches that balance the needs for the fair administration of justice, community safety, and the health and wellbeing of youth who come into contact with the juvenile justice system.
+As such funding incentives should be provided for states that decriminalize "willful defiance" and related statutes, including zero-tolerance policies and practices on school grounds that overcriminalized Black and Brown youth.
+Provide funding incentives for cities that remove curfew laws.
+Funding saved from reduction in arrests should be reinvested into proven and promising programs in schools that are most impacted. - Balancing of interests.
+CJJ supports approaches that balance needs for the fair administration of justice, community safety, and the health and wellbeing of youth who come into contact with the juvenile justice system.
 Our experience and evidence show that these interests are not at odds with one another.
 For instance, one key component of an improved approach is to eliminate school exclusion for disciplinary infractions specifically long-term suspension and expulsion practices.
 In-school interventions and alternative services produce better outcomes and avert future problems.
 The National Coordinating Committee on School Health and Safety reported that suspension and expulsion lead to or worsen academic problems, delinquency, and substance abuse.
-They also noted that children who are most likely to be suspended are those who most need the assistance and supervision of professionals.
-Additionally, suspension or expulsion has been shown to be a primary reason for dropping out of school, and high school dropouts are 3.5 times more likely than high school graduates to be incarcerated.
-If suspension or expulsion takes place, CJJ, along with other organizations such as the American Bar Association, urges that students have access to counsel to represent them during related hearings.
+They also noted that children who are most likely to be suspended are those who most need the assistance and supervision of professionals.12 Additionally, suspension or expulsion has been shown to be a primary reason for dropping out of school13 and high school dropouts are 3.5 times more likely than high school graduates to be incarcerated.14 If suspension or expulsion takes place, CJJ, along with other organizations such as the American Bar Association, urge that students have access to counsel to represent them during related hearings.15 - Reliance on partnerships in and around schools, students, and families.
+The strategies that work best are those that rely on a mix of public-private partnership and support, and broad-based involvement from system actors and community stakeholders, including families and youth.
+In CJJ's earlier report to the President, the Congress, and the Office of Juvenile Justice and Delinquency Prevention, Abandoned in the Back Row: New Lessons in Education and Delinquency Prevention, we pinpointed specific strategies and qualities of supportive school settings serving low income and at-risk populations.
+Such supportive schools and educational settings involve parents and family members, seek to develop children's/youths' strengths and personal assets, and create positive environments for communication and learning. - Specific strategies to resolve racial and ethnic disparities (RED).
+Both the efficacy and integrity of the juvenile justice systems are threatened if school and juvenile justice sanctions are disproportionately applied to specific races and ethnic groups.
+Strategies must be identified and implemented to address the dramatic